 2013 Archibald Prize

 Barton’s decorative, highly detailed paintings are known for their vibrant, figurative imagery – combining traditional painting techniques with contemporary design and illustrative styles.
 This is her fourth time in the Archibald Prize, which she won in 2008 with a portrait of herself with her two children.

 One quirky aspect of the Archibald competition is the Packing Room Prize, awarded by the workers behind the scenes who receive, unpack and hang all the entries.
 First awarded in 1991, the Packing Room Prize is adjudicated by the Gallery's Storeman, Steve Peters – who continues to claim his right to 51 per cent of the votes.
 This Prize is traditionally awarded a couple of days before the Archibald, after the hanging of the finalists.

-Vincent Fantauzzo, Matt Moran.
-Winner of the 2011 Packing Room Prize.
+Mathew Lynn, Tara Moss.
+Winner of the 2013 Packing Room Prize.
 Image courtesy of the Art Gallery of New South Wales.

 The Archibald Prize encourages development

 The prize of $50,000 and the publicity and recognition the prize generates for the winning painter encourages painters entering the competition to stretch their skills.